-Shortly after that Jason got another email from Olaf Funke - the current ISPA (International Segway Polo Association) President, asking if our "Team" would like to come to Germany and play in the 2009 Woz Challenge Cup?
+Shortly after that Jason got another email from Olaf Funke - at that time President of the International Segway Polo Association, asking if our "Team" would like to come to Germany and play in the 2009 Woz Challenge Cup?

 A few phone calls to the "Team" members followed (Most of them are still laughing at the sheer ludicrous idea of playing in a World Cup of anything after one match!!!)

 One by one, the stars aligned, coconuts fell from the sky and a Barbados Segway Polo Team was formed!

 But what would they call themselves?
 The Ideas were " flyin".... but they were like a " fish" out of water!

 Like most fairytales, this one has a happy ending and in July 2009, 7 members of the Virgin Atlantic, Mount Gay Rum, Totally Barbados, Print Brokers sponsored Barbados Segway Polo Team - The Flyin' Fish, traveled to Cologne, Germany.